FORCE

 The conference is organized in collaboration with The Finnish-Norwegian Cultural Institute.

-The event is supported by the Nordic Culture Fund, the City of Oslo, and The Finnish-Norwegian Cultural Institute.
+The event was supported by the Nordic Culture Fund, the City of Oslo, and The Finnish-Norwegian Cultural Institute.

 Through knowledge sharing, case studies, and conversations, we will explore how artists and actors in the art field navigate a public sphere marked by increased polarization and growing pressure on freedom of expression.
 The conference will serve as a meeting place to identify shared challenges and strategies, and to explore and discuss experiences and practices from across the Nordic region.